justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

 ### Create the Validation Steps

 The two `validate` methods are where we define the custom validation logic for our order validator.
-In our simple example, we will add logic to reject orders with more than ten of an item over a certain price.
+In our example, we will add logic to reject orders with more than ten of an item over a certain price.

 ```java
 @Override